M-Abdullah03/devops-vue-task/README.md

 4. Run ```npm run build``` to build the app

 #
-You have to make github actions for the deployment of this task
+### Tasks you have to do

+1. Fork the repo to you own github
-1. Make a trigger on push on main branch
+2. Make a trigger on push on main branch
-2. Setup a self hosted github runner on you pc
+3. Setup a self hosted github runner on you pc
-3. Github actions will run on you pc runner
+4. Github actions will run on you pc runner
-4. Make a docker file to build the docker image
+5. Make a docker file to build the docker image
-5. Make a github action to build the docker image using docker file
+6. Make a github action to build the docker image using docker file
-6. Make a github action to deploy the app on your pc
+7. Make a github action to deploy the app on your pc
-7. Use github variables and secrets for managing the env of the app
+8. Use github variables and secrets for managing the env of the app

 ###
-# Submittion:
+# Submission:

 For Submission you have to make a demo video which includes following things: